It’s UK and Ireland Outdoor Classroom Day on 23rd May 2019, the perfect time to enjoy the blossoming landscape of spring.

 Gather up any interesting shaped sticks or small branches and paint them.
 Fat stubby sticks could be painted in stripes for a mini totem pole effect and strung together to make a wind chime.
 Skinny branches look pretty painted or wrapped in yarn and either hung or displayed as a bouquet.

-The leaf lanterns are made by placing leaves between two sheets of waxed paper and ironing them to fuse the wax.
-You can also simply put leaves in a laminating pouch and run it through a laminator to preserve the colours, then cut them out to use for other projects.
+The flower mandalas are made by placing leaves, petals and flowers between two sheets of sticky back plastic (contact paper in the US).
+You can also simply put the materials in a laminating pouch and run it through a laminator to preserve the colours, then cut out.
+We’d recommend choosing petals rather than whole blooms to minimise the number of flowers you pick, as they provide valuable food for bees and other pollinating insects.
+Younger children might simply enjoy placing petals at random, whilst older groups could explore fractions, symmetry or make a picture.
 If you have a magnetic whiteboard in your classroom you could attached any interesting leaves, rubbings or photos of the activity with strong pin magnets for a simple display.

 As walker and author Alfred Wainwright said: